 Student Learning Outcomes

-Before meaningful program assessment work can happen, department and program faculty agree on goals and outcomes for the program and develop a strong curriculum plan.
-Goals and outcomes are how each program articulates what skills, knowledge, or experiences students in the program should acquire.
-Goals are higher level, aspirational statements, while outcomes (sometimes called objectives) are specific and measurable.
+Before meaningful program assessment work can happen, department and program faculty agree on program learning outcomes for the program and develop a strong curriculum plan.
+Learning outcomes are how each program articulates what skills, knowledge, or experiences students in the program should acquire.

 Student Learning Outcomes (SLOs) are specific statements of what a student will know or do written to explain how the student will demonstrate that knowledge or ability.
-They are measurable, specific, and provide the evidence we need to determine if program goals are being met.
-Outcomes exist at the point of assessment, operationalizing broad goals into specific and attainable objectives.
+They are measurable, specific, and provide the evidence we need to determine if program goals are being met, and where potential areas of curriculum improvement might be.

 Students graduating from the Folklore Program will be able to:

-PLO3: Accurately describe the ideas and impact of historical figures that influenced the field of Folklore Studies.
-[Theory]
+PLO2: Accurately describe the ideas and impact of historical figures that influenced the field of Folklore Studies.
+[Disciplinary Knowledge]

-PLO4: Plan and carry out an ethnographic research project, including choosing an appropriate research subject, engaging in participant observation, interviewing informants, and keeping field notes.
-[Fieldwork]
+PLO4: Plan and carry out ethnographic research projects, including choosing an appropriate research subject, engaging in participant observation, interviewing informants, and keeping field notes.
+[Disciplinary Skill]

-PLO6: Compose and present effective ethnographic texts in print, film, or digital formats.
-[Ethnography]
+PLO5: Compose and present effective ethnographic texts in print, film, or digital formats.
+[UWS Goal 3: Effective Communication]

-PLO7: Effectively apply folkloristic theories and perspectives to create arguments about the meaning and significance of particular cultural traditions.
-[Theory]
+PLO7: Apply folkloristic theories and perspectives to create arguments about the meaning and significance of specific cultural traditions.
+[Disciplinary Skill; UWS Goal 2: Critical and Creative Thinking]

 Program Learning Outcomes should be:

-- Use a verb that is observable, demonstrable, or measurable
+- Use a verb that is empirically observable, demonstrable, or measurable.

 - Reflect that complexity or cognitive level faculty want students to demonstrate (e.g., Bloom’s Taxonomy)